javaoffers/briefest/readme.md

   - New, supporting the mapper interface class write default default method.
   - Powerful automatic type conversion functions.
   - The optimization of the automatic identification of insert/update batch execution
+  - Provide optional automatic identification of difference data real-time update capability (supported in the next version)
   - Multi-table query does not need to be configured.
 Automatically map one-to-one, one-to-many, many-to-many.
   - Supports logical deletion, optimistic locking.
   - Integrated with the commonly used API, to directly using the need for development.